abclution/Linux-Secure-Boot-Notes-and-EZ-MOK-Key/README.md

 Most tutorials say to create it here: /var/lib/shim-signed/mok/MOK.pem
 Is not present when DKMS module signing happens: /var/lib/dkms/mok.pem

 What it is: An x509 certificate (public) in ASCII format.
-It can be generated from the DER bin format file.
+It can be generated from the DER bin format file. (openssl x509 -inform der -in certificate-in-der-format.der -out certificate-in-pem-format.pem

 Used for: Signing EFI BINARIES and custom KERNELS.

 --------------------------------